Barak Marshall: Biography

 Barak Marshall was born in the United States.
 In 1994, after studying social theory and philosophy at Harvard University, he immigrated to Israel, where he began a successful career as a choreographer and singer.
-He was the house choreographer for the Batsheva Dance Company from 1999-2001.
+He was the house choreographer for the Batsheva Dance Company from 1999 to 2001.
 As a singer he has performed with numerous ensembles including a guest performance with Yo-Yo Ma and the Silk Road Project.